When is Civic Day?

 |British Columbia||British Columbia Day||Statutory|

 This tells us that Civic Holiday is not as important as some other holidays, but still it is celebrated as a statutory Canadian holiday.

 In some provinces, Civic day is replaced by a different regional holiday celebrated on a different date:

 Discovery Day is a provincial holiday in Newfoundland and Labrador.
 It replaces the Civic Holiday observed on the first Monday of August in other areas of Canada.
 It is celebrated on the Monday nearest June 24th, commemorating the discovery of the province in 1497 by John Cabot (Giovanni Caboto).
 Since 1997, it has also been known as Cabot 500 Day since the 500th anniversary of the discovery.

-Provincial holiday celebrated on the Monday nearest August 17th (the 3rd Monday in August) in the Yukon.
+Provincial holiday celebrated on the third Monday in August in the Yukon.
 It is also known as Klondike Gold Discovery Day.
 It replaces the Civic Holiday observed on the first Monday of August in other areas of Canada.